TomokiMiyauci/isx/README.md

 ## isFalsy

-Whether the value is `MaybeFalsy` or not.
+Whether the value is `FalsyLike` or not.

 ```ts
 import { isFalsy } from "https://deno.land/x/isx@$VERSION/mod.ts";